AetherLinkLabs/aetherlink/README.md

-# AetherLink Protocol - Universal Decentralized Content Access
+## **AetherLink Protocol - Universal Decentralized Content Access**

 ---

-## **Overview**
+### **Overview**
-The **AetherLink Protocol** (based on the `ai3://` protocol) is a decentralized content access standard designed to enable seamless access to content stored on any decentralized network (e.g. Autonomys, IPFS, Arweave, Filecoin) using a unified URL format.
-By binding user identities to content identifiers (CIDs) in smart contracts, AetherLink enables direct addressing of decentralized content without relying on centralized servers or complex tools.
+The **AetherLink Protocol** (based on the `ai3://` protocol) is a decentralized content access standard designed to enable seamless content discovery and retrieval from decentralized networks.
+Initially, it focuses on integrating with the **Autonomys** network, leveraging a unified URL format that binds user identities to content identifiers (CIDs) through smart contracts.
+While the protocol currently prioritizes Autonomys compatibility, it is architected for future expansion to support multiple decentralized storage networks, positioning itself as a universal access standard.

-`ai3-gateway` is a temporary compatibility layer that converts `ai3://` URLs to `https://` links, ensuring compatibility with current browser ecosystems.
-In the future, as the protocol standardizes, native parsers (such as browser extensions or protocol handlers) will gradually replace the core role of the gateway.
+The `ai3-gateway` acts as a temporary compatibility layer that converts `ai3://<name>/<path>` URLs into network-specific links.
+For example, a URL like `ai3://alice.research/file1` would be converted to `http://alice.research.gateway.com/file1`, ensuring compatibility with existing browser ecosystems.
+As the protocol matures, native parsers will gradually replace the gateway, enabling direct support for `ai3://` URLs in browsers.

 ---

-## **Problems Solved**
+### **Problems Solved**
-Current decentralized content access faces the following issues:
-1. **High Technical Barriers**: Users must understand blockchain tools (e.g., wallets, CID generators) to access content.
-2. **Protocol Fragmentation**: Different storage networks (Autonomys, Filecoin, Arweave, etc.) use independent addressing methods, lacking a unified entry point.
-3. **Identity and Content Disconnection**: Blockchain addresses are hard to remember and cannot be directly mapped to user-friendly names and file hierarchies.

-The AetherLink Protocol addresses these issues in the following ways:
+The AetherLink Protocol addresses several critical challenges in decentralized content access:

-- **Unified URL Standard**: The `ai3://<name>/<path>` format is compatible with all decentralized storage networks.
-- **Lightweight On-Chain Registration**: Smart contracts only manage name resolution and metadata mapping (e.g., storage type + CID), while the content itself remains fully decentralized.
-- **Progressive Decentralization**: A temporary gateway provides transitional support, ultimately aiming for native browser integration of the `ai3://` protocol.
+- **Technical Complexity**: Eliminates the need for blockchain tool expertise by providing an intuitive URL-based access model.
+- **Network-Specific Silos**: Initially focuses on resolving Autonomys content discoverability, while laying the foundation for seamless multi-network interoperability.
+- **Identity-Content Gap**: Resolves the challenge of mapping cryptographic blockchain addresses to human-readable names, facilitating user-friendly content navigation and file hierarchies.

 ---

-## **Goals**
-1. **Be the HTTP for Decentralized Content**: Define a universal protocol standard that covers multi-chain and multi-storage network content addressing.
-2. **Lower the User Barrier**: Provide a Web2-like URL experience, allowing non-technical users to easily access decentralized content.
-3. **Full Compatibility with Existing Ecosystem**: Support flexible resolution of content from IPFS CIDs to Arweave transaction IDs without requiring changes to existing storage infrastructure.
+### **Evolution Roadmap**

+- **Phase 1 - Autonomys Foundation**
+  - Exclusive support for Autonomys network storage
+  - Basic name/CID binding contracts
+  - Gateway-based HTTPS conversion for browser compatibility

+- **Phase 2 - Multi-Network Expansion**
+  - Modular adapters to support IPFS, Arweave, Filecoin
+  - Cross-network redundancy system for enhanced reliability
+  - Storage-agnostic CID resolution

+- **Phase 3 - Protocol Standardization**
+  - Native browser integration for `ai3://` URLs
+  - Decentralized gateway network for better protocol distribution
+  - ENS-like advanced contract system for more flexible asset management

 ---

-## **Core Features**
+### **Core Features**

-- **Decentralized Identity Binding**
-  Users can bind a human-readable name (e.g., `alice`) to their address, supporting cross-chain identity aggregation (with future expansion).
+#### **Current Implementation**

+- **Autonomys-First Storage**
+  - Dedicated integration with Autonomys network infrastructure for content storage and retrieval
+- **Identity Anchoring**
+  - Bind human-readable names (e.g., `alice.research`) to CIDs on Autonomys, improving usability
+- **Gateway Transition**
+  - Temporary HTTPS conversion layer ensures compatibility with existing browsers while the protocol is evolving

+#### **Future Vision**

-- **Multi-Network Storage Compatibility**
+- **Universal Storage Abstraction**
-  Files can be uploaded to any decentralized storage (e.g., Autonomys, IPFS, Arweave, Storj), with the contract only recording the storage type and CID/path.
-- **Native Protocol Parsing**
-  The `ai3://` URL directly maps to the target content, eliminating the need for an intermediary gateway (long-term goal).
-  Later, this can be extended to `web3://` to support multiple decentralized networks.
+  - A unified interface for accessing content across networks such as Autonomys, IPFS, Arweave, and Storj
+- **Cross-Network Resolution**
+  - A single URL format resolving content from multiple decentralized storage backends
+- **Content Portability**
+  - Seamless migration of content between supported storage networks

 ---